- Describe the purpose of Einstein Analytics permission set licenses and how to assign them.

-Your users don’t see the Analytics app until you assign them the right permission.
-After you purchase an Analytics license, you can follow either a basic or custom process for assigning permissions.
-The basic process lets you assign a default permission set to users.
+Your users don’t see the Einstein Analytics app until you assign them the right permission.
+After you purchase an Einstein Analytics license, you can follow either the quick or custom process for assigning permissions.
+The quick process lets you assign a default permission set to users.
 It lets you get the job done quickly, but gives you less control.

 The custom process takes more work but gives you fine-grained control over the permissions you assign.
 It involves these steps:

-- Assign Analytics permission set licenses to your users.
+- Assign Einstein Analytics permission set licenses to your users.

 - Create a permission set that contains all the permissions your user needs, then assign the permission set to the user.